This post may contain affiliate links.

 My first day in Paris and of course I’m looking at the men!
 Isn’t that the definition of sightseeing?
+Isn’t it all part of an art vacation?
 Maybe jet lag has affected me just a teensy bit, or the weirdly-addictive Bachelorette has become ingrained in my psyche because I’ve been totally seduced by the romance of Paris.

 So come on, share my Fifty Shades of Paris bad behaviour and be my wing woman (or man) on my manhunt through the Louvre.
 Do these eligibles meet your standards?
 Would you sleep with these men of Paris?

 Check!
 He dresses well, has nice eyes and will serenade you with a lute.
 I think it’s a lute.

 Dude, what’s with the hat?
 And you look a little sleepy.
 And maybe a few push-ups?
 Sorry, it’s a no.

 Okay, we all love Rubens and his Marie de’ Medici Cycle series of paintings in the Louvre is magnificent, but um, someone should tell this guy that you have to play hard to get.